-The bright lights of the big city can be overwhelming for anyone, and with so many things to do in NYC with kids, it can be mind-boggling to plan a day or weekend across the Hudson.
-Do you start with the classics like Empire State Building and Central Park Zoo?
+The bright lights of the big city beckon, but with so many things to do in NYC with kids, planning a day or weekend across the Hudson can be mind-boggling.
+Do you start with the classics like the Empire State Building and Central Park Zoo?
 Or do you head to the newer attractions in NYC, like Little Island or the Edge?
-And then there are the museums—you could spend days hopping around, eyeing the iconic T-Rex at the Museum of Natural History, exploring the undercover world of intelligence at Spyscape, or seeing antique firetrucks at the New York City Fire Museum.
+And then there are the museums—you could spend days hopping around, eyeing the iconic T-Rex at the Museum of Natural History, or exploring the undercover world of intelligence at Spyscape.
 Yup, it’s a lot, so that’s why we’ve done the planning for you.
-Read on for all the awesome things to do in NYC with kids (including a few in the outer boroughs), and if you’ve been there, and done that, check out our unique guide to things to do in NYC with kids too. (featured photo credit: @circlelinenyc)
+Read on for all the awesome things to do in NYC with kids (including a few in the outer boroughs), and if you’ve been there and done that, check out our unique guide to things to do in NYC with kids, too. (featured photo credit: @circlelinenyc)

 Little Island

-This elevated park sits atop tulip-shaped concrete pods and appears to be floating over the Hudson River.
-But Little Island isn’t just about the Instagram-worthy scenery—a 687-seat amphitheater offers a full range of family-friendly festivals and performing arts events, most of which are free and don’t require reservations.
-Check out the island’s mobile hub for DIY art activities, get a behind-the-scenes look at how artists create stage productions or embark on a new creative challenge led by local museums.
+This elevated park sits atop tulip-shaped concrete pods and appears floating over the Hudson River.
+But Little Island isn’t just about the Instagram-worthy scenery—a 687-seat amphitheater offers a full range of family-friendly festivals and performing arts events.
+Check out the island’s Creative Breaks, which features different art forms like music, dance, and visual arts.
 Little Island is open daily, with no reservation required.

 Pier 55 in Hudson River Park at West 13th Street, New York, NY 10014